By Meredith Morino, Mike D’Abramo, Gloria Watson, Barb Paszyn, and Sarah Liverance

 Sometimes you don’t need to do a lot to discover impactful and actionable insights.
-Small projects CAN add a lot of value.
-For example, four carefully planned and executed interviews can serve to kick off a valuable work session, and help stakeholders move past assumptions and ground discussions in reality.
+Small projects CAN add a lot of value for your client.
+For example, four carefully planned and executed interviews can serve to kick off a valuable work session, and help key business stakeholders move past assumptions and ground discussions in reality.

 6) Seeing is believing.

 You know this, but it’s a good reminder that, sometimes, the value of running focus groups extends beyond the raw data and information gathered during the session.
-Back room interactions can be a huge bonus!
-Sometimes, it’s the backroom experience of witnessing genuine emotions from real consumers that creates lightbulbs for clients.
-In other cases, cross-country road trips with clients create powerful bonds that facilitate smooth projects.
+Backroom interactions can be a huge bonus!
+Sometimes, it’s the backroom experience of witnessing genuine emotions from real consumers that creates insightful lightbulbs for clients.
+In other cases, cross-country road trips with clients create powerful human bonds that facilitate smooth projects.

 7) We are grateful for online boards.